How QR codes streamline billing and invoicing, securely, with BL.INK

 Using QR codes for billing and invoicing

 Technology has made it possible for businesses to easily and quickly send out invoices and bills with QR codes.
-QR code generators, like BLINK, can help you create QR codes in bulk for all of your invoicing needs.
+Custom QR code generators, including BLINK, can help you create QR codes in bulk for all of your invoicing needs.
 It's a highly efficient way to track customer payments with the QR code analytics built into BLINK.
 Enterprise brands can also connect existing analytics platforms for more insights into customer behavior beyond the scan.

 For the younger generations, gone are the days of mailing checks and manually typing in URLs to the browser.
 QR codes streamline the billing process, making it even easier for customers to pay their bills and for businesses to keep track of payments in one place.
 Adopting QR codes into your existing processes can help you get ahead of the game when it's time to collect payments.

 Speed up the billing process while still keeping the customer experience top of mind